When someone you love decides they don’t want to be with you anymore, it can feel like your world is crumbling down.

 Frequently Asked Questions

-Is it okay to still love my ex?
+Is it okay to still have feelings for my ex?

 Final Thoughts